Measuring data types: Sweedler Theory

 In this section, we present the classical theory of algebras and coalgebras found in \cite{Sweedler}, with a modern perspective that will allow us to extend the arguments in the next sections.
+Sweedler arguments was formalized in a more general context in \cite{Fox}, and his approach was extended further in \cite{hylandetal}.